bsmuga/bsmuga.github.io/README.md

 ## Live site

-The blog is hosted at: [https://bsmuga.github.io/](https://bsmuga.github.io/) The blog format was copied with help of AI from [Lil'Log](https://lilianweng.github.io/) which itself is really interesting blog.
+The B'log is hosted at: [https://bsmuga.github.io/](https://bsmuga.github.io/) The B'log format was copied with help of AI from [Lil'Log](https://lilianweng.github.io/) which itself is really interesting B'log.

 ## Contact